CommsenArchive/liferay-karaf/README.md

  - [Init shell script](docs/init_shell_script.md) executed at startup in each shell session
  - [Support for features](docs/features.md)
  - [Posix style custom commands](docs/custom_commands.md) with help and autocompletion _(even for arguments and options)_

+ See also "[Wait, there is Gogo shell, why install another one?](docs/why_karaf_shell)" for some ideas what you can do with it!

 ## Installation